You will want to start with finding details on the research interests of professors on the websites of faculties, schools and institutes.

 It’s possible for you to view a list of professors authorized to supervise theses by connecting to Canadidate Centre (uoZone).

-In many academic units, a thesis committee is assembled as soon as a student finds a thesis supervisor.
+In many academic units, a thesis advisory committee, also referred to as thesis committee, is assembled as soon as a student finds a thesis supervisor.
 Please note that not all academic units have thesis committees, the students must check on the protocol in their own academic unit.

 How the thesis committee is formed varies from academic unit to academic unit.
 The thesis supervisor plays the biggest role by approaching colleagues who have the expertise and inviting them to join the committee.